17 Fun Things to do in Orlando Besides Theme Parks

 8. Enjoy the local scene at a coffee shop

 Both Orlando and Winter Park are home to a number of fantastic local coffeehouses.
-Skip the common coffee chains in favor of an eclectic local choice like Sleeping Moon Cafe in Winter Park.
-This charming local gem features great service, great artwork, live events, and a cozy setting.
+Skip the common coffee chains in favor of an eclectic local choice like CFS.
+This local gem serves delicious healthy food and 100% Colombian coffee.
+The mugs they use are beautiful and the setting is colorful and exciting.
 You can really relax and enjoy the quiet for a while in a place like this!
 Must-try’s include the Mocha Frappe and Sweet Toast!

 9. Take a bike ride along the Lake Baldwin Trail